“Dormy House: a fresh take on a relaxed country house hotel with superb spa in the heart of the Cotswolds”

 - Room service

-- Immerse yourself in The House Spa.
-You could lose yourself amongst its 6 treatment rooms, thermal suites (with lavender infusion sauna or hot juniper Finnish cabin), mud rooms, nail parlour and indoor pool.
-As for the Temple Spa treatments, you name it, they've got it but what captured our imagination was the salt steam room followed by ice experience.
+- Lose yourself in The House Spa's 6 treatment rooms, thermal suites (with lavender infusion sauna or hot juniper Finnish cabin), mud rooms, outdoor hot tub, nail parlour and indoor pool.
+As for the Temple Spa treatments, you name it, they've got it.
+What captured our imagination was the salt steam room followed by ice experience.
 Wow.

-- Pop down the hill to Broadway (5-10 minute drive) - the quintessential honey-hued English village with its wide street lined with little shops and cafes.
-Don't miss OKA's flagship store.
+- Pop down the hill to the quintessential honey-hued English village of Broadway, with its little shops and cafes (5-10 minute drive).
+While you're there, don't miss OKA's flagship store.

-- Endless Cotswold walks are at your disposal.
-Staff will make suggestions tailored to your wishes from exploring the 400 acres of the Farncombe estate as well as private Japanese gardens to a 60 mile North Cotswold diamond way (you'll be needing one of their hampers for that one).
+- Endless Cotswold walks are at your disposal - for the best views of the Cotswold escarpment visit nearby Broadway Tower.
+Staff can suggest tailored routes, from exploring the 400-acre Farncombe Estate to taking the 60-mile North Cotswold diamond way (you'll be needing one of their hampers for that one)

-- Go Clay pigeon shooting: they can arrange lessons and transfers with David Gabb's Cotswold company (24hrs notice required or 48hrs for groups of six) or Course fishing in village of Harvington
+- Take clay-pigeon shooting lessons with David Gabb's Cotswold company (24hrs notice required or 48hrs for groups of 6) or try course fishing in village of Harvington

 - Explore some of the other famous Cotswold villages nearby including: Stow on the Wold (good for antiques), Chipping Campden and the Slaughters

-- Further afield Cheltenham or Shakespeare's Stratford Upon Avon are within a 30-minute drive
+- Cheltenham or Shakespeare's Stratford-Upon-Avon are within a 30-minute drive

 Activities on site or nearby include: